volandoo/LTDB/clients/go/README.md

     }
     fmt.Printf("Collections: %v\n", collections)

-    // Fetch records for a user in a collection records, err := client.FetchRecords(ltdb.LTDBFetchRecordsParams{
+    // Fetch records for a collection in a collection records, err := client.FetchDocument(fluxiondb.LTDBFetchRecordsParams{
         Collection: "sensors",
-        Key:        "user123",
+        Key:        "collection123",
         From:       now - 3600, // 1 hour ago
         To:         now,
     })